metamn/inu-v2-b/README.md

 2. Keep the black/white background switcher.
 3. Fix the slider on mobile screens.
 4. Add a random slideshow.
-5. Keep WordPress as backend.
+5. Keep the WordPress backend.
 6. Refresh the front-end stack and make it future friendly for another couple of years.
 7. Enhance page load performance.